 According to Soul Speaking, every soul is sacred.
 In the space of unconditional love, no judgment exists.
 In the music world, Sacred Soul is the feel good music that mashes together the good times of our human lives and aspects of the Divine.
 Consider if you will Gospel music containing elements of funk, blues, and soul.
-That is what Elizabeth King has created on her new album, Living in the Last Days, set for release April 2nd via Bible & Tire.
+That is what Elizabeth King has created on her album, Living in the Last Days, out now via Bible & Tire.

 King began singing with Memphis gospel group the Gospel Souls in 1969.
 One of their albums was reissued in 2019, Elizabeth King and the Gospel Souls – The D-Vine Spirituals (Bible and Tire) which includes the King original, “I Heard the Voice.”
 The song was inspired by a near fatal car accident the singer survived.

 King never expected to walk again.
 Seventeen days after that terrible car accident in 1969, told by doctors not to expect to walk and finally home from the hospital, she took her first steps and pledged herself to the Lord after that.
 She weeps with gratitude as she recounts the story.
 It’s a journey that led her to make indelible sacred soul music in the 1970s as Elizabeth King & The Gospel Souls, the rare female singer fronting an all-male backup group.